 Frequently Asked Questions About The Baltimore Symphony’s Contract Negotiations

-The BSO is grateful for the attention and support it continues to receive.
 We know this is a difficult time and the intensity of our discussions only reiterate what we know at our core – that the power of music is undeniable, and that the BSO is a beloved and important cultural anchor for our community and our region.
-Ensuring that our community is home to such a fine orchestra for generations to come is the goal of the hard conversations facing the organization today.

 Where are we as of today?